brendabrandy/compiler/README.md

 # To do

 * support strings, ints, pointers and chars
-* support arguments (does it affect stack frame?, how to reference arguments?)
-* note that after calling a function ,we need to move the esp back to the correct position
 * test it with the previous test cases I have used as a sanity check
 * support comparison -- am I doing this correctly?
 * first basicblock of function doesn't coincide with the function name label
-* handles &(\*ptr)

 # Done to-dos